Utah Program and Legal Assistant

 Our team of policy experts, scientists, economists, and attorneys has a 30-year history of working where decisions are made, sweating the details, creating evidence-based solutions, and holding decisionmakers accountable.
 This on the ground work with policymakers and other advocates advances clean energy, protects air, land, water, and wildlife—and sustains the lives and livelihoods of the West.

-This position can work in WRA’s Salt Lake City office; or a hybrid remote and in-office setting.
-Most weeks there will be a minimum of one day a week required in the office, however, on occasion additional days in office may be required.
+The position can work in WRA’s Salt Lake City office; or a hybrid remote and in-office setting.
+A minimum of two days per week in the office is required, and more may be necessary depending on workload/activities.

 - Office management for WRA’s Salt Lake City office.

-- Provide reception, answer phones, and calendar meetings for Clean Energy Program (CEP) staff.
+- Schedule and calendar meetings for Clean Energy Program (CEP) staff, provide reception, answer phones, and route mail and email as necessary.

 - Make or assist in travel arrangements on behalf of CEP staff.